What is Web Decay and how Can it and Broken Links Hurt Your site?

 Note – the first description includes a criticism of the Yahoo Directory, which is expanded upon later in the document.
 The authors say the Directory does a great job of removing broken links, and a terrible job of identifying links where the pages are still alive but may have changed purposes, or are significantly outdated.
 Now that at least two of the inventors work with Yahoo, it might be interesting to see if that has changed much.

 How does the web decay process work?

 - A date threshold,

 - A link threshold, and;

-- The assignment of a decay score based upon the distance between dead links and pages.
+- The assignment of a decay score based upon the distance between broken links and pages.

 Information about the age of a page is extracted from the page, or the “last-modified” information about the page is used.
 So things like dates on pages, copyright notices, and so on, can be important.
 If the page is older than a certain date threshold, then it is not considered current.

-If a certain percentage of links on a page are dead links – the page is not current.
+If a certain percentage of links on a page are broken links – the page is not current.

 This is a section worth thinking about.
 I’ll use the words from the document here to show some of the issues involved in difficulties with identifying some dead links.